KiranRH69/Form-validation-with-barchart/README.md

 ### `npm start`

-this application is to validate the data provided by user and after validating the information provide it will rediract to the new page were u will find the bar chart. this bar char will have random values for each refresh,
+this application is to validate the data provided by user and after validating the information provided it will redirect to the new page where u will find the bar chart. this bar chart will have random values for each refresh,